boomypig/spotifyml/README.md

 ## Problem

 Given a seed song (or a list of liked songs), return the N most sonically similar tracks from a 30k-song corpus.
-The system must:
+The system must

-- Explain why each song was recommended
 - Evaluate its own quality honestly (with no ground-truth labels)
 - Be comparable against simpler baselines